Let Don answer!

-In early 2014, I started this habit on a whim, tweeting out my favorite stories every Sunday morning.
+In early 2014, on a whim, I began tweeting out my favorite stories every Sunday morning.
 I was motivated by finding a more orderly way to meet my compulsion to share.
 One of my favorite things about Twitter is it can be a generous platform that helps you discover lyrical writers, gifted storytellers and fresh voices.
 If you follow the right crowd, Twitter becomes a kind of Pandora for great journalism.
-And so The Sunday Long Read began as a way to try to give back as much as I take.
-I was surprised and touched at how many people responded favorably to these regularly scheduled tweetstorms.
+And so The Sunday Long Read began as a way for me to try to give back as much as I take.
+These regularly scheduled, Sunday morning tweetstorms became a habit, and I was surprised and touched at how many people responded favorably to my recommendations.
 Before long, many of those same people urged me to start a newsletter like this one, to make it easier on them (hopefully) and (perhaps) on me.
 But this newsletter wouldn’t exist if it wasn’t for Jacob Feldman.

 OK.
 How did you meet Jacob Feldman?

 In late 2014, I sent out a tweet asking if people would be interested if I started a weekly longform newsletter.
 Hundreds of people replied or favorited the tweet.
 One of the replies was from a Harvard senior named Jacob Feldman.
 He volunteered to help me get a newsletter off the ground because, he said, my tweeted stories had become “part of my journalism education.”
 I was touched, and got in touch immediately with him.
 And the first few SLRs, sent to a surprisingly large crowd of nearly 1,000 early subscribers, were produced by Jacob.
 He didn’t just design and produce the SLR, he was a curator with a keen eye who can write well.
 And so from the beginning, we’ve been equal partners on this project.
-Jacob is now a writer at Sports Illustrated.
-He’s a huge talent who works extremely hard and is smart and perceptive about a lot of things.
-Many of the best things about the SLR—including its beautiful design, one of the very best in the newsletter game—are Jacob Feldman’s creations.
+Jacob is a former Sports Illustrated writer and a huge talent who works extremely hard and is smart and perceptive about a lot of things.
+Many of the best things about the SLR—including its beautiful design, one of the finest of any newsletter—are Jacob Feldman’s creations.
 I’m so grateful to him, and feel lucky that he’s my friend.

 Why do you have senior editors and guest editors?